carriepresley/carriepresley/README.md

 I'm recovering from my left brain only driven career.

 After years of analyzing and calculating numbers in my day jobs as a corporate accountant and math teacher, I was left to compartmentalize my creativity outside of work.
 Through a unique journey of professional experiences, I'm finally weaving together a tapestry of problem-solving with rebellious, wild creations.
-Or sometimes just changing a font with CSS, but whatevs.
+Or sometimes just finding new ways to iterate or jazzing the font in CSS, but whatevs.

 As a self-taught software developer, I'm sharing my journey into the tech industry.
 I'm Carrie Presley on YouTube, social media platforms, and... in real life.
 Let's connect!